seanlamsk/onchain-analytics/README.md

 # Cryptocurrency Price Forecasting using On Chain Analysis

-2021 SMU IS453 Financial Analytics Class Project
+SMU 2021 Term 2 IS453 Financial Analytics Class Project

 This projects is a proof of concept demonstrating application of using on-chain data, coupled with time forecasting models (LSTMs) in an attempt to predict cryptocurrency price action.
 On Chain data is sourced from the public data provide Glass Node.